 Guide to process improvement tools

-This is an overview some of the most used process improvement tools and how they can help lean process management within services and administration.
+Understand some of the best process improvement tools and which problems they can help you resolve.

 There are many process improvement methods out there.
 Just think of Total Quality Management, Business Process Re-engineering, CMMI, Six Sigma and Lean.
-This article is focused on lean tools since lean stands out from the pack when it comes to involving employees and seeing process improvement as everyone’s responsibility.
-We think this goes well with the culture of a modern, knowledge-intensive service business with a lot of well-skilled employees.
+This guide is mostly focused on tools used within lean thinking where a holistic view of process improvement is in focus.
+Why?
+Lean stands out from the rest when it comes to involving employees and seeing process improvement as everyone’s job.
+This fits well with the culture of a modern, knowledge-intensive business with a lot of well-skilled employees.
 It also emphasises the need for ongoing learning.

 This is about ensuring the initial and ongoing connection between your strategy and your process improvement initiatives.